RuariW12/cobalt-intelligence/README.md

 # Cobalt

-A market intelligence platform that runs entirely on your own hardware.
+An open-source, market intelligence platform that runs entirely on your own hardware.

 Cobalt tracks macroeconomics, interest rates, market indexes, commodities, key companies and ETFs, pulls the news around them, and uses a local language model